nullpo-head/source-win-bat/README.md

 Clone it from its GitHub repository and build it from the source.
 The repository is https://github.com/rprichard/winpty .
 For MSYS2 users, DO NOT install `winpty` via `pacman`.
 As of 2019/01/03, Pacman installs the latest released version, 0.4.3-1, but this version does not work anymore.

+## TODOs

+* Support non-ascii characters in Cygwin and MSYS2.
+SourceWinBat already supports them in WSL.
+* Support shell operators in doskey such as pipe.